-2.08 If aerial electric power facilities are in a location that may present a hazard to or interfere with hoisting equipment, tag lines, etc, arrangements should be made to have the power company relocate, de-energize, or insulate their facilities.
+2.08 If aerial electric power facilities are in a location that may present a hazard to, or interfere with, hoisting equipment, tag lines, etc, arrangements should be made or have the power company relocate, de-energize, or insulate their facilities.

-2.09 Foundations should be carefully checked to ensure they are located correctly, are of the right size, and include all specified reinforcing steel and anchor bolts.
-Details of layout are covered in Section AG25.260.
+2.09 Foundations should be carefully checked to ensure that they are located correctly, are of the right size, and include all specified reinforcing steel and anchor bolts.
+Details of layout are covered in Section AG25.350.

-2.10 Installation of a talking circuit on the tower to facilitate adjustment of antennas or reflectors during system lineup may be desirable.
+2.10 It may be desirable to install a talking circuit on the tower to facilitate adjustment of antennas or reflectors during system lineup.
 Information on this subject is contained in Section AG25.230.
-A physical circuit can be avoided by use of "walkie-talkie" radio, if this equipment is available.
+A physical circuit can be avoided by use of a walkie-talkie radio, if this equipment is available.
 This equipment may also be of value during tower erection.